Road train: Australia

+Diesel sales in Australia (per year) are around 32 billion litres, of which some is used by road trains.
+In order to reduce emissions and running cost, trials are made with road trains powered by batteries.

 United States

-In the United States, trucks on public roads are limited to two trailers (two 28 ft and a dolly to connect; the limit is 63 ft end to end).
-Some states allow three 28 ft trailers, although triples are usually restricted to less populous states such as Idaho, Oregon, and Montana, plus the Ohio Turnpike and Indiana East–West Toll Road.
+In most of the United States, trucks on public roads are limited to two trailers (two 28 ft and a dolly to connect; the limit is 63 ft end to end).
+Some states allow three 28 ft trailers, although triples are usually restricted to less populous states such as Idaho, Oregon, and Montana, plus the Ohio Turnpike and the Indiana East–West Toll Road.
 Triples are used for long-distance less-than-truckload freight hauling (in which case the trailers are shorter than a typical single-unit trailer) or resource hauling in the interior west (such as ore or aggregate).
 Triples are sometimes marked with "LONG LOAD" banners both front and rear.
-"Turnpike doubles"—tractors towing two full-length trailers—are allowed on the New York Thruway and Massachusetts Turnpike (Interstate 90), Florida's Turnpike, Kansas Turnpike (Kansas City - Wichita route) as well as the Ohio and Indiana toll roads.
+"Turnpike doubles"—tractors towing two full-length trailers—are allowed on the New York Thruway and Massachusetts Turnpike (Interstate 90), Florida's Turnpike, Kansas Turnpike (Kansas City – Wichita route) as well as the Ohio and Indiana toll roads.
 Colorado allows what are known as "Rocky Mountain Doubles" which is one full length 53 ft trailer and an additional 28 ft trailer.
 The term "road train" is not commonly used in the United States; "turnpike train" has been used, generally in a pejorative sense.

 In the western United States LCVs are allowed on many Interstate highways.
 The only LCVs allowed nationwide are STAA doubles.

+On private property such as farms, highway restrictions on trailer length and count do not apply.
+Bales of straw, for example, are sometimes moved using wagon trains of up to 20 trailers extending an eighth of a mile and carrying a total of 3,600 bales.